jonbern/climate-data-crawler/README.md

 Represents a data probing query against a single location and data set/data type within a specified probing interval (yearly).
 It will return data from the most recent year which has data for the specified location and data set/data type.

+It also tags all data records with the corresponding locationId to make it easier to create aggregated results based on locationIds and not only stationIds.

 ### CdoApiClient
 CdoApiClient represents the lowest level of abstraction for querying CDO web services.
 CdoApiClient abstracts away the data paging behavior of the CDO web services, which makes it challenging to query large record sets